WATCH: Carson Wentz makes MVP case with superhuman throw, perfect TD pass

 What more is there to say about Wentz?
 Even on one of his off nights, he's still capable of making superhuman plays to rescue the Eagles.

 Unfortunately for Wentz, his defense didn't do its job, allowing an immediate touchdown, which restretched the Seahawks' lead to 14 points in the fourth quarter.
-You can follow along as Wentz tries to bring his team back with our GameTracker here.

 -